 Healthcare Brief: market insights – July 2024

-Dissolution of UK Parliament
+Dissolution and subsequent resumption of UK Parliament

 Parliament was formally dissolved on 30 May 2024 and all Parliamentary activity ceased, temporarily stalling new consultations and potentially delaying the release of the outcome of prior consultations, statements and reports.
 Following the General Election on 4 July 2024, Parliamentary activity resumed on 9 July when newly or re-elected MPs resumed ministerial duties.